HowardLi1984/ECDFormer/README.md

     <img src="git-imgs/motivation_method.png" width="700" style="margin-bottom: 0.2;"/>
 <p>
 <h2 align="center"> <a href="">Decoupled peak property learning for efficient and interpretable ECD spectra prediction</a></h2>
+<h4 align="center"> <a href="">Accepted by Nature Computational Science 2025</a></h4>
-<h5 align="center"> The official code for "Decoupled peak property learning for efficient and interpretable ECD spectra prediction" submitted to Nature Computational Science.
+<h5 align="center"> The official code for "Decoupled peak property learning for efficient and interpretable ECD spectra prediction" accepted by Nature Computational Science.
 Here we publish the inference code of ECDFormer.
 The training code & ECD spectra dataset will be released after our paper is accepted.
 If you like our project, please give us a star ⭐ on GitHub for latest update.  </h2>

 <h5 align="center">